umeshnevase/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.10.3 =
+= 3.10.8 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix XSS vulnerability.
+Fixed database error when deleting comment, changed price for add-ons.

 == Sponsors ==